emmanickel/assignment2_1/Documents/designReport.md

 **Relationships between classes**

+The principle of inheritance in OOP involves arranging data in a hierarchical structure so that the data and methods of parent class (superclass) are available to the child classes (subclasses).
 Of the 6 classes listed above, the following inheritance relationships will exist:
-- Musician class is the parent class of:
+- Musician class is the parent class (superclass) of the following child classes (subclasses):
     - Guitarist class
     - Bassist class
     - Percussionist class